New Patient Appointments

 I also encourage people to sign up for my clinic newsletter - it's where I share about upcoming events, classes, new services, specials, seasonal health info, and more.
 This is where I will share about one-off events that may provide care but don’t require being an established patient.
 Click here to sign up!

-• New patient acupuncture-only appointments are 90 minutes long and are $135.
+New patient acupuncture-only appointments are 90 minutes long and are $160.
 If we add cupping, gua sha, or other bodywork to the appointment, it is an extra $30.
-New patient appointments without any acupuncture are $180.

 Herbs and topical remedies that I recommend are an additional cost and vary by remedy.
-I don't always recommend something, but when I do, it is because I really think it will make a difference in your care!
-I am generally a minimalist when it comes to supplements, and more often recommend people take less supplements than add to their regimen.
+I don't always recommend something, but when I do, it is because I truly believe it will make a difference in your care.
+I am generally a minimalist when it comes to supplements, and I more often recommend that people take fewer supplements, rather than adding to their regimen.
 You always have the option to decline additional remedies without it affecting the rest of your care.

-• I do not bill insurance directly and am not in network with any insurance company.
-However, I am happy to provide a receipt (Superbill) with the appropriate coding that you can submit to your insurance company to try to get reimbursement.
+I do not bill insurance directly and am not in network with any insurance company.
+However, I am happy to provide a receipt (also called a Superbill) with the appropriate coding that you can submit to your insurance company to try to get reimbursement.
 You can read more about insurance in this blog entry.

 I don’t offer shorter new patient appointments; all new patient appointments are 90 minutes.